-However, most people use different varnishes and mediums when painting with oil paints.
+Most people use different varnishes and mediums when painting with oil paints.
 These can all have an effect on the drying time of your oils, and it’s worth noting that those which will most likely help to speed up the drying process are Winsor and Newton's Liquin Original and Liquin Fine Detail.
+A warm, well-ventililated space will also encourage your oil painting to dry faster.
 Visit our blogs for more tips on how to paint like a professional with oil mediums.

 How do you clean an oil painting?

 It is natural for oil paintings to get dusty and a little faded over time hanging or sitting around the house.
 The first thing to know is not to clean your paintings too much - the more you clean them, the higher the risk of flaking or peeling away at the layers on the canvas.
 New paintings also should not be cleaned as the top layer of paint may not be fully dry and sealed.
 It can take years for oil paintings to be completely dry.